BigPeet/coding_challenges/advent_of_code/2021/day17/notes.md

 If that is greater than the absolute value of the lower bound, it will always skip the target.

 The solution for the first part is 9870.

+Part two was basically already covered with the implementation for part 1.

+The solution for the second part is 5523.